 Inbound: Flight from São Paulo (Brazil) to Madrid

 » Transport cost in Spain = € 431.65

 Local transport: € 111.10

-We saved a lot in Spain by travelling with BlaBlaCar.
+We saved a lot in Spain by traveling with BlaBlaCar.
 Never heard about it?
-It´s a website based on shared economy that connects drivers and travellers.
-You pay less than a bus or train ticket and you can make new friends.
+It’s a website based on shared economies that connect drivers and travelers.
+You pay less than a bus or a train ticket and you can make new friends.
 With BlaBlacar we traveled to 5 different destinations in Spain.
 The cost of 5 shared rides for two people was € 76,00.
 Just to compare, look how much we spent on the other modals:

 Hotel – 4 nights = 109.00

 During our Spanish tour, we used some tricks and hacks on free accommodation to minimize our expenses.
 Apart from having a bed for free in a friend’s house, there are other ways to find cheap accommodation in Spain.